awslabs/benchmark-ai/docs/autoscaler-aws.md

 Then CA is able to choose the correct ASG to launch new nodes.

-These are the mechanisms used in BAI to restrict which nodes a Pod can run:
+These are the mechanisms used in BAI to restrict which nodes a Pod can run on:

 | Restriction mechanism | Label                                    | How does the Kubelet add this label? |
 |:----------------------|:-----------------------------------------|:-------------------------------------|